 Chicago women marry in Illinois’ first same-sex marriage

-Their legal challenge could be just the beginning and may fuel efforts to change the effective date of the law, which Gov. Pat Quinn signed last week.
+Their legal challenge may fuel efforts to change the effective date of the law, which Gov. Pat Quinn signed last week.
 There’s legislation pending to allow the law to take effect immediately and it could come up in late January when lawmakers gather in Springfield.

 Quinn, who helped Illinois legalize civil unions in 2011, said if lawmakers sent him that bill he’d sign it.